 \subsection{Score Fusion vs.\ MLP Classifier with Score Fusion}

-Table~\ref{tab:score_vs_mlp} compares conventional score fusion with MLP-based score fusion under both linear and nonlinear fusion strategies on the development set.
+Table~\ref{tab:score_vs_mlp} compares conventional score fusion with MLP-based score fusion under both linear and non-linear fusion strategies on the development set.
 Two trainable MLPs are optimized separately for ASV and CM using their respective objectives, and the resulting scores are fused in the same way as in conventional score fusion.

-The results clearly indicate that nonlinear fusion consistently outperforms linear fusion across all settings.
-Specifically, for conventional score fusion, the min a-DCF decreases from $0.721$ to $0.366$ when moving from linear to nonlinear fusion.
-For MLP-based score fusion with baseline-2~\cite{Shim2022}, nonlinear fusion further reduces the min a-DCF from $0.550$ to $0.436$.
+The results clearly indicate that non-linear fusion consistently outperforms linear fusion across all settings.
+Specifically, for conventional score fusion, the min a-DCF decreases from $0.721$ to $0.366$ when moving from linear to non-linear fusion.
+For MLP-based score fusion with baseline-2~\cite{Shim2022}, non-linear fusion further reduces the min a-DCF from $0.550$ to $0.436$.
 The proposed Bayesian-optimized MLP-based score fusion architecture achieves the best results, lowering the min a-DCF from $0.335$ to $0.250$, and thereby outperforms the baseline-2 architecture.

 Beyond these improvements, the results consistently show that MLP-based score fusion outperforms conventional score fusion.
 This highlights the effectiveness of fine-tuning pretrained embedding extractors for their respective tasks (speaker verification or spoof detection), which enhances discriminative power and leads to more effective fusion.
 Similar performance trends are also observed under EER-based evaluation.
-Based on these findings, we adopt nonlinear fusion of ASV and CM scores using the Bayesian-optimized MLP architecture for all subsequent experiments.
+Based on these findings, we adopt non-linear fusion of ASV and CM scores using the Bayesian-optimized MLP architecture for all subsequent experiments.